dawnchan030920/personal-blog/content/posts/nix-should-focus-on-the-static/index.md

 ## Cause

 My Firefox on NixOS met a problem: everytime the home environment is rebuilt, the `~/.mozilla` folder must be removed for home-manager to set up configs.
-Therefore, all stored information, including those that cannot be generated from `Nix` like history, passwords, etc are lost.
+Therefore, all stored information, including those that cannot be generated from `Nix` like history, passwords, etc. are lost.

 Blaming `Nix` for overriding those information is almost the sudden reaction.
 However, home-manager is just doing its job: reproduce the **same** thing.
 The problem is that we're requiring something that should **not** be considered part of reproducibility - which is exactly the opposite.